VioletThe25th/to-do-list/README.md

 navigation.navigate("TaskScreen", { task: task });
 ```

-We retrieve the task we clicked on :
+We retrieve the task we clicked on, it will be useful to save the task we are editing.

 ```javaScript
 const { task } = route.params;